 Finally, please note that Stealth Mode .htaccess also addresses another issue.
 If you are using a security hardened .htaccess file e.g. one created by a security plugin on your site (such as our own Admin Tools); or one you created yourself following security hardening instructions for your CMS (e.g. the security hardened .htaccess file you can find in Joomla's documentation, which is based on an old version of our own security hardened .htaccess) you may find that it's impossible to run the integrated restoration.
 The archive is extracted but you cannot access the installation folder.
 Enabling Stealth Mode will remove the security hardened .htaccess temporarily, overcoming this problem.

 Manual override.
 If for any reason you are locked out of the restoration script or the restoration doesn't complete and you want to regain access to your site, please delete the .htaccess file from your site's root.
 Then rename the file htaccess.bak to .htaccess (note the dot in front of the file's name!).
 If this happens consistently to you, we advise you to ask your host how to apply password protection to your site's root and do that right after you start extracting your backup archive.
 Furthermore, you should take the following steps to mitigate the issues normally addressed by Stealth Mode without having to use Stealth Mode on your site when performing an integrated restoration:

 Use the “ANGIE Password” feature in all your backup profiles.
 This will require entering a password to access the restoration interface after extracting your backup archive.
 This will be less confusing for legitimate visitors.
 Moreover, it mitigates the potential security issue of divulging your database connection information as access to the database restoration page will require entering the ANGIE Password first.

 plugins.
 If you are using a security plugin

 which creates a security strengthened .htaccess file, such

-as our Admin Tools Professional for WordPress, please
+as our Admin Tools Professional, please configure it so

 file and the